 Other species of cicadas also have life cycles of a prime number of years, but some do not.
-A species belonging to the genus Chremistica is known for four-year life cycles, which coincide with the World Cup (association football event).
-Okanagana rimosa is said to have a 9-year life cycle (and to be proto-periodical).
+The Chremistica ribhoi is known for four-year life cycles, which coincide with the Fifa World Cup (association football event).
+The Raiateana knowlesi of Fiji has an 8 year life cycle.

 Not all cicadas are periodical cicadas; the vast majority of cicada species appear every year even though their life cycles are longer than one year.